-Overarching Need - Increase School Culture
+Overarching Need - Increase school climate rating.

-Root Causes to be Addressed Clear Expectations for Staff and Processes
+Root Causes to be Addressed We will continue to refine PBIS and ensure Grade Level Discipline plans are

+consistent and appropriate.

 This is a root cause and not a Yes

 contributing cause or symptom

 This is something we can Yes

 affect

-Impacted Programs School and District Effectiveness
+Impacted Programs Others:

-Others: